ahmedbesbes/media-agent/README.md

 ### Functionalities

-- Scrapes tweets on your behalf either from a list of user accounts or a list of keywords.
+- Scrapes tweets/submissions on your behalf either from a list of user accounts or a list of keywords.
-- Embeds the tweets using OpenAI
+- Embeds the tweets/submissions using OpenAI
 - Indexes the embeddings (i.e. *vectors*) in ChromaDB
 - Enriches the index with additional metadata
-- Creates a summary of the tweets and provides  potential questions to answer
+- Creates a summary of the tweets/submissions and provides potential questions to answer
 - Opens a chat session on top of the tweets
 - Saves the conversation with its metadata
 - A rich terminal UI and logging features